radicle-unofficial/holders/README.md

 # LBP Holders

-This repo is for counting the holders of RAD from LBP till now.
+This repo is for counting the holders of RAD from LBP till block `12039504`.

 Here we are using ethplorer for fetching the records of transfer events, for using this script yourselves, go to https://ethplorer.io/